My Way Home:

-Radical solutions and continuous prototypes have created new and better handling of children formerly placed in foster care when they turn 18.
+Radical solutions to build a better care system for children coming out of foster care, when they turn 18.
 Three municipalities have turned their methods upside down after being introduced to design-driven methods

 In the concluded project My Way Home (Min Vej Hjem), we set up experiments in a handful of Danish municipalities together with the Bikuben Foundation.
 The aim was to build capacity into the municipalities through a controlled innovation process focusing on prototyping.
 All with the end goal of creating better conditions for young people formerly placed in foster care.
 For us at the DDC, it was also interesting to see whether introducing design methods to the social field would truly change something for the better – and leave a lasting impression for them to keep on changing their practice once the DDC left the process.